Concordium/concordium.github.io/source/mainnet/net/nodes/baker-docker.rst

 .. code-block:: console

-   $concordium-client baker add <keys-file>.json --sender bakerAccount --stake <amount-to-stake> --out <concordium-data-dir>/baker-credentials.json
+   $concordium-client baker add <keys-file>.json --sender bakerAccount --stake <amount-to-stake> --out <concordium-data-dir>/validator-credentials.json

 where you replace

-- ``<amount-to-stake>`` with the CCD amount for the baker's initial stake
+- ``<amount-to-stake>`` with the CCD amount for the validators's initial stake
 - ``<concordium-data-dir>`` with the directory specified as the volume mount for the node database.
 In the :ref:`sample configuration file<run-a-node>` this is ``/var/lib/concordium-testnet`` for the testnet node, and ``/var/lib/concordium-mainnet`` for the mainnet node.

 ..
 Warning::